Graduate Admission Standards

 - The university is open to all persons regardless of race, color, gender, age, religion, national origin, or disabled condition who are otherwise eligible for admission as students.

-- To be considered for admission to distance education programs, the university must be have prior state authorization to enroll students from the applicant’s state of residence.
+- To be considered for admission to distance education programs, the university must have prior state authorization to enroll students from the state of residence.

 - The university will exercise due diligence and may deny admission to otherwise qualified individuals who have a history that indicates their presence might endanger members of the university community.